lsst-sqre/sqr-006/index.rst

 versions
 ^^^^^^^^

-Information about published versions of documentation for projects.
+Information about published versions of documentation for products.

 ``project``
    Foreign key to the project for this documentation.